 “Sixth formers are ready for this type of approach’ continues Ford.
 “They don’t want to be told the answer.
 They want to craft it for themselves.”

 Headmaster Brendan Law says: “Harkness dovetails with and adds to what we are already doing at Cranleigh.
-It is a natural pedagogical partner for us and fits very well with our teaching and learning philosophy.
-We are incredibly excited about our sixth form offering and will be launching it in some detail in the new academic year.”
+It is a natural pedagogical partner for us and fits very well with our teaching and learning philosophy.”

 “Tell me, and I will forget.
 Show me, and I may remember.
 Involve me, and I will understand.”